-The research centre has been made available through the vision and generosity of the partnership between, and donations from Alberta Health Services, the University of Alberta and the Royal Alexandra Hospital Foundation.
-This partnership is exemplified via their investment, along with the Stollery Children’s Hospital Foundation, in the Women and Children’s Health Research Institute (WCHRI).
-The intention is to have this center available for all women’s and maternal health research (priority) and children’s health research (depending on availability) at the Lois Hole Hospital for Women.
+The research centre has been made available through the vision and generosity of the partnership between, and donations from, Alberta Health Services, the University of Alberta and the Alberta Women’s Health Foundation.
+The intention is to have this centre available for all women’s and maternal health research and children’s health research at the Lois Hole Hospital for Women.

 - support research coordinators, investigators, clinicians, patients and their families as they carry out various studies;

 - allow for integration and increased collaboration of clinical and translational research currently underway in the hospital; and,

 - facilitate and expedite enrolment and follow-up for research studies and clinical trials.

 Once a research study has institutional ethics and operational approval you will have the following research support:

 - Facilitating access to research training programs (e.g. Good Clinical Practice).

 - Providing access to on-site research coordinators for assistance with:

 - participant recruitment, evaluation/consent and intervention/treatment